digidem/hyperdb-sneakernet/README.md

 However, USB sticks have different write properties than what you'd find in a laptop, and can be pulled from the system at any time.

-`hyperdb-sneakernet-replicator` stores the entire hyperdb as a single `tar.gz` file, using a temp directory on the local FS to perform the actual replication with a hyperdb.
+`hyperdb-sneakernet` stores the entire hyperdb as a single `tar.gz` file, using a temp directory on the local FS to perform the actual replication with a hyperdb.